Macaulay Culkin: 2010s: The Pizza Underground and guest appearances

 In December 2013, a viral video of Culkin eating a cheese pizza was uploaded to YouTube.
 This was a parody of Andy Warhol consuming a Burger King Whopper in Jørgen Leth's documentary 66 Scenes from America.
 Culkin was promoting the debut of his New York–based, pizza-themed comedy rock band the Pizza Underground.
 Their tour began in Brooklyn on January 24, 2014.
 In late May 2014, Culkin stormed off stage at Rock City during his kazoo solo after fans began booing and throwing pints of beer at the band.
 They subsequently cancelled the remaining UK shows, though they claimed the cancellation had nothing to do with the Rock City performance.
 On July 10, 2016, Culkin announced that the Pizza Underground was splitting up and their next album would be the last.

 In July 2016, Culkin appeared in a television advertisement for Compare the Market.
 In January 2018, Culkin launched a comedy website and podcast called Bunny Ears that parodied other celebrity-owned websites such as Gwyneth Paltrow's Goop.
-Since 2018, Culkin has been a frequent guest of Red Letter Media, appearing in multiple episodes of their Best of the Worst, re:View, and Half in the Bag webseries, as well as Angry Video Game Nerd, where he appears as a parody of himself.
+Since 2018, Culkin has been a frequent guest of Red Letter Media, appearing in multiple episodes of their Best of the Worst, re:View and Half in the Bag webseries, as well as Angry Video Game Nerd, where he appears as a parody of himself.
 In an advertisement for Google Assistant published on December 19, 2018, Culkin reprised his Home Alone role as Kevin McCallister after 28 years.
 It recreated scenes from the movie where McCallister shaved his face, jumped on the bed, and decorated the Christmas tree, all while asking Google Assistant to set reminders for him.
-In 2019, he had a role in Seth Green's movie Changeland with his future wife, Brenda Song, which was released on June 7, 2019.
+In 2019, he had a role in Seth Green's movie Changeland with his future partner, Brenda Song, which was released on June 7, 2019.

-2020s
+2020s: Career resurgence

 In 2021, Culkin was part of the starring cast of the series' tenth season, American Horror Story: Double Feature.
 His role in the season was critically praised.
+In 2022, he played a minor role in two episodes of The Righteous Gemstones, and had a supporting role in Kid Cudi's animated film Entergalactic.

 On December 1, 2023, Culkin received a star on the Hollywood Walk of Fame.
 In attendance at the ceremony were his Home Alone co-star Catherine O'Hara and Party Monster co-star Natasha Lyonne, who gave speeches in Culkin's honor.
+In 2025, he played Cattrick Lynxley in Zootopia 2, and joined the cast in the second season of Fallout.

+In a December 2025 episode of the SmartLess podcast, Culkin said that he considers every gig his last, and that he "un-retires" and retires again if he finds projects that are interesting to him.